cristhiangrundmann/Albit/README.md

 # Albit
 Search engine project.
 It searches over the English portion of the Wikicorpus from [https://www.cs.upc.edu/~nlp/wikicorpus/].
+The project report is in this repository as report.pdf and the video presentation is avaliable [here](https://youtu.be/azfLyqZMez0).

  ## Preparing the environment for using the search engine
   1. Download or clone this repository